novakov-alexey-zz/freya/docs/docs/docs/configmap-operator.md

 # ConfigMap Operator

 Please first look at CRD Operator documentation.
-It contains more common informaton, which is applicable to ConfigMap operator too.
+It contains more common information, which is applicable to ConfigMap operator too.

 `ConfigMap` is a native resource, so that no custom definition needs to be created in Kubernetes before we start creating